 Pumpkin cinnamon rolls are a fluffy and soft pumpkin dough rolled up to hold the most warming brown sugar, cinnamon, and pumpkin spice mix filling, finished with a pretty maple cream cheese icing.
 These are some cinnamon rolls you'll want to make every year throughout the year!

-For this recipe adapted from Sally’s Baking Addition, we use Vermont Maple Syrup - available in our online shop
+For this recipe adapted from Sally’s Baking Addition, we used Vermont Maple Syrup

 - 1/3 cup milk